KrailOrg/krail/docs/tutorial/tutorial00.md

 }
 ```
 #### Define a Widgetset
 If you are familiar with Vaadin, you will be familiar with widgetsets.
 However, if you are not, they can seem a bit of a mystery.
 The [Vaadin documentation](https://vaadin.com/book/vaadin7/-/page/intro.html) is generally very good, but one thing which does not seem to be clear is when to use the in-built widgetset and when to specify your own.
-We recommend starting with the assumption that you will want to generate your own at some point, and it is just easier to start that way, because Vaadin sometimes has trouble finding the in-built widgetset.
+We find it easier just to start by defining your own at the project set up stage.
 To set this up, we need to modify the Servlet:

 ```java
 @Singleton